GhullamQadir/Data-Science-Machine-Learning-Project/README.md

 - Prone to selection bias and regional blind spots
 - Unable to synthesize multi-dimensional performance indicators into a unified ranking

 This project addresses these limitations by applying unsupervised machine learning to derive objective, data-backed performance tiers.
-The composite Scout Rating quantifies a player's overall value across batting, bowling, fielding, and form — eliminating reliance on gut-feel assessments.
+The composite Scout Rating quantifies a player's overall value across batting, bowling, fielding, and formm eliminating reliance on gut-feel assessments.

 ---